rcsk/project-pixel-art-maker-starter/README.md

 ## Instructions

-To get started, open `designs.js` and start building out the app's functionality.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+To get started, simply `index.html` with your web browser.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository was based on starter code provided to _all_ Udacity students.
+This was my novice start in combining HTML, CSS and JavaScript togehter in order for any user to create pixel art.